Converting UK Driving Licence To Irish Licence

-In the event of a no-deal Brexit, UK driving licences will no longer be valid in Ireland.
+In the event of a no-deal Brexit on 31 January 2020, UK driving licences will no longer be valid in Ireland.
 Our blog today explains the steps involved to exchange your UK driving license for an Irish driving licence.

 Steps To Exchange Your UK Driving Licence